 The number 3 doll with a red dress is in the Ginger House in Independence, Missouri, where Ginger Rogers was born in 1911.

 Each doll comes in a box and has a stand and certificate.
-They are shipped directly to your door.
-(Shipping included in the price) or pick up at the museum.

 Allow at least 6 weeks for completion of each of the remaining two dolls.